FanChiMao/Practice-2022-Cplusplus-AOI/README.md

 <img src = "https://i.imgur.com/c2PE5cU.png" width="800">

 ## Usage
   - Run and compile the code, then open the terminal on the location of application.
-And enter the following coomand:
+And enter the following command:
   ```
   DITCameraTest.exe [AOI task (-LS, -BL, -FL)] [Spec file path] [test image path]
   ```